Private Data Legislation

 Protect Against Data Loss

 Data loss is a very serious concern for all organizations due to the risk of losing important customers, operational or financial information.
-Additionally, data loss could also impact on regulatory compliance if data which must be retained becomes unavailable.
+Additionally, private data loss could also impact on regulatory compliance if data which must be retained becomes unavailable.

 Just about every organization will have some type of policy to mitigate the risk of data loss and a contingency plan in the event that resources become unavailable.
 However, with email, there are additional risks which may not have been considered.